Skip to main content

 • Bandage the wound

-Along with seeking medical attention, another important step after a dog bite is to promptly report the incident to your local animal control office.
+Along with seeking medical attention, an important step after a dog bite is promptly reporting the incident to your local animal control office.
 Animal control keeps documentation of such incidents and may be important in determining whether further action is warranted.

-In addition to taking a report of your dog bite incident, they can also reference records to determine if the dog in question has been involved in a previous attack.
-This is important because common law’s “one bite rule” states that dog owners are liable for dog bite injuries only if they are aware of the risk the dog poses.
+In addition to taking a report of your dog bite incident, animal control can also reference records to determine if the dog in question has been involved in a previous attack.
+This is important because common law’s “one bite rule” states dog owners are liable for dog bite injuries only if they are aware of the risk the dog poses.

 Animal control may conduct a thorough investigation of the incident, interviewing witnesses and constructing a timeline of events.
 If the outcome of the attack is serious enough to result in injury or even death, police may get involved too.
 In cases where the offending dog’s owner is unknown or unclear, authorities will work to find them using available records.